 Why the 5-Day RTO Mandate Loses Talent in 2026

-A 14% attrition spike — and 20% among top performers
+A 14% attrition spike — and 17% drop in new hires

-Companies that imposed RTO mandates show 13% higher annual employee turnover compared to firms that became "more supportive" of remote work.
-Apollo Technical's RTO mandate dataset lines up with that figure, and the Founder Reports 2026 compilation shows the gap widening through Q1 2026.
+Apollo Technical's RTO mandate dataset lines up with that flight risk, and the Founder Reports 2026 compilation shows the gap widening through Q1 2026.

 The hybrid premium workers actually price in